jesselawson/rasbora/README.md

 ### v0.0.5

+Todo:
+[_] Test rasbora.sh on Ubuntu 16.04 LTS

-The following is an example of what 0.0.0 will yield:
+The following is an example of what 0.0.5 will yield:

 ```
 Your new application has been scaffolded!